 We don't recommend Dollar General pasta or the 5-pound rice bags because they're enriched with synthetic vitamin additives and we recommend eating whole, unprocessed foods.

 We don’t recommend their dried instant carbs like instant mashed potatoes because they tend to have additives like sugar and preservatives.

 Dollar General also sells canned beans, but they’re more expensive and less healthy than dried beans so we don’t recommend purchasing these.

-Rice and beans is the most nutritious staple option available, and comes at a very low cost.
+Rice and beans is the most nutritious staple option available, and comes at a very low cost per-meal.

 The healthiest snack options available at Dollar General are found in their nut section.
-Nut consumption is associated with lower mortality rates across the board according to medical research.
+Nut consumption is associated with lower mortality rates according to medical research.

 Here are the prices:

 Sunflower seeds: $1.95

 We recommend choosing nut products that are free of questionable additives like vegetable oil, preservatives and "natural flavors."
 Walnuts and pecans are typically found in the baking section, not with the other nuts at the front of the store.